sudsho/leetcode-solutions/README.md

 - 2025-02-11: cosmetic: trailing whitespace.
 - 2025-02-13: moved a hard problem note inline.
 - 2025-02-14: added link to the alt file.
+- 2025-02-22: fixed alphabetical order in the table.